 Bébé was Ed’s french nickname that meant “baby.”
 Kelly and Ed — who had both gone through divorces already — got married two months later in a Louisiana courthouse.

 Kelly and Ed Orgeron had twin sons, Cody and Parker.
 She also had a son, Tyler Spotts-Orgeron, from Kelly’s previous marriage.
-Cody Orgeron is the starting quarterback for McNeese State who threw for 2,600 yards and 24 touchdowns in 2019, and Parker played wide receiver there before concussions cut his career short.
+Cody Orgeron was the starting quarterback for McNeese State who threw for 2,600 yards and 24 touchdowns in 2019, and Parker played wide receiver there before concussions cut his career short.

 How Kelly Orgeron Nearly Died